 Journalist.
 Radio girl (BBC, DW).
 Writer (first book on Bristol's music/art scene), I also work on film projects.
 Born in Paris, I have been based in Prague, Miami, London, Nairobi (covering Kenya, Uganda, Ethiopia, Somalia), and Bristol, UK.
 I travelled from Italy to Haiti, via Tunisia, Liberia, South Africa, India, Mexico, Niger, Turkey, Iraq...
 My passions: Africa, Europe, literature, music, arts.
 This blog is to share my work and cultural discoveries from around the world.

 Souvenirs from an important story I saw eight years ago.
 Appealing to me again now.

-Do you know who we call a "ghostwriter" in French...?
+Do you know how we call a "ghostwriter" in French...?

 A "Nègre".
 A Negro...
 A.k.a. a Slave.

 The Ghost Writer (2010) - Official Trailer

 A ghostwriter hired to complete the memoirs of a former British prime minister uncovers secrets that put his own life in jeopardy.